NikosPapa/Excel_Coffee_Shop_Sales_Project/README.md

 Data preparation included:

-- Validation of record counts and field completeness
+- Validation of record counts and field completeness.
-- Verification of data types for dates, times, quantities, and prices
+- Verification of data types for dates, times, quantities, and prices.
-- Creation of calculated fields to support time-based and revenue analysis
+- Creation of calculated fields to support time-based and revenue analysis.

 ### Calculated Columns